The Friedmann-Lemaitre-Robertson-Walker Big Bang singularities are well behaved: The main ideas

 The values $\rho$ and $p$ which appear in the Friedmann equations coincide with the components of the corresponding densities only in an orthonormal frame, where the determinant of the metric equals $-1$, and we can omit $\sqrt{-g}$.
 But when $a\to 0$, an orthonormal frame would become singular, because $\det g\to 0$.
-A coordinate system in which the metric has the determinant $-1$ will necessarily be singular when $a(t)=0$.
-In a non-singular coordinate system, $\det g$ has to be variable, as it is in the comoving coordinate system of the {\FLRW} model.
-From \eqref{eq_flrw_metric} , the determinant of the metric in the {\FLRW} coordinates is
+A frame in which the metric has the determinant $-1$ will necessarily be singular when $a(t)=0$.
+In a non-singular frame, $\det g$ has to be variable, as it is in the comoving coordinate system of the {\FLRW} model.

-where by $\det_3 g_{\Sigma}$ we denoted the determinant of the metric tensor of the $3$-dimensional typical space $\Sigma$.
-Since the typical space is the same for all moments of time $t$, $\det_3 g_{\Sigma}$ is constant.